Currently reading: The best cheap electric cars you would actually want to own

 Best for: range

 Since MG's relaunch under the ownership of the Chinese giant SAIC, it has always played the budget end of the market.
-With the MG 4, it still does, but with a car that is genuinely impressive in its own right.
+With the MG 4, it still does, but this is a car that's genuinely impressive in its own right.

 It has a very competitive range and charging figures too.
 Even entry-level models offer around 218 miles of range on mixed driving, while extended-range models are capable of around 323 miles.